jamiecayley/jamiecayley.github.io/_posts/2016-06-01-An-Introduction-To-Abstract-Algebra-20.md

 Proof: $$\mathbb{Z}$$ is euclidean $$\rightarrow \mathbb{Z}$$ is a PID $$\rightarrow \mathbb{Z}$$ is a UFD.

-Proposition: let R be a UFD, then prime $$\rightleftarrow$$ irreducible
+Proposition: let R be a UFD, then prime $$\Leftrightarrow$$ irreducible

 Proof: prime $$\rightarrow$$ irreducible follows from the ring being integral.
 Irreducible $$\rightarrow$$ prime: assume $$p, a, b \in R$$ are such that $$p \vert ab$$ so there exists a c in R such that cp =ab.
 Let $$a = \prod p_i, b = \prod q_j, c = \prod r_p$$ $$p \cdot \prod r_p = \prod p_i \prod q_j$$.
 By uniqueness we might assume that p and $$p_0$$ are associated so $$p_0 = up, u \in R^*$$.
 Therefore $$a = p_0 \cdot \prod_{i > 0} p_i = p \cdot (u \cdot \prod_{i >0} p_i)$$ so p divides a and we're done.

 Stay tuned for a post on multivariate polynomials next!